awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 AWS IoT Greengrass doesn't use the Lambda execution role that's specified in AWS Lambda for the cloud version of a Lambda function\.

 E \- MQTT server certificate
-The certificate used for Transport Layer Security \(TLS\) mutual authentication between a Greengrass core device and connected devices in the Greengrass group\.
+The certificate used for Transport Layer Security \(TLS\) mutual authentication between a Greengrass core device and client devices in the Greengrass group\.
 The certificate is signed by the group CA certificate, which is stored in the AWS Cloud\.

 ## Device connection workflow<a name="gg-sec-connection"></a>

-This section describes how Greengrass connected devices connect to the AWS IoT Greengrass service and Greengrass core devices\.
-Greengrass connected devices are registered AWS IoT Core devices that are in the same Greengrass group as the core device\.
+This section describes how client devices connect to the AWS IoT Greengrass service and Greengrass core devices\.
+Client devices are registered AWS IoT Core devices that are in the same Greengrass group as the core device\.
 + A Greengrass core device uses its device certificate, private key, and the AWS IoT Core root CA certificate to connect to the AWS IoT Greengrass service\.
 On the core device, the `crypto` object in the [configuration file](gg-core.md#config-json) specifies the file path for these items\.
 + The Greengrass core device downloads group membership information from the AWS IoT Greengrass service\.
 + When a deployment is made to the Greengrass core device, the Device Certificate Manager \(DCM\) handles local server certificate management for the Greengrass core device\.
-+ A connected device connects to the AWS IoT Greengrass service using its device certificate, private key, and the AWS IoT Core root CA certificate\.
-After making the connection, the AWS IoT Core device uses the Greengrass Discovery Service to find the IP address of its Greengrass core device\.
-The device also downloads the group CA certificate, which is used for TLS mutual authentication with the Greengrass core device\.
++ A client device connects to the AWS IoT Greengrass service using its device certificate, private key, and the AWS IoT Core root CA certificate\.
+After making the connection, the client device uses the Greengrass Discovery Service to find the IP address of its Greengrass core device\.
+The client device also downloads the group CA certificate, which is used for TLS mutual authentication with the Greengrass core device\.
-+ A connected device attempts to connect to the Greengrass core device, passing its device certificate and client ID\.
-If the client ID matches the thing name of the device and the certificate is valid \(part of the Greengrass group\), the connection is made\.
++ A client device attempts to connect to the Greengrass core device, passing its device certificate and client ID\.
+If the client ID matches the thing name of the client device and the certificate is valid \(part of the Greengrass group\), the connection is made\.
 Otherwise, the connection is terminated\.

-The AWS IoT policy for connected devices must grant the `greengrass:Discover` permission to allow devices to discover connectivity information for the core\.
+The AWS IoT policy for client devices must grant the `greengrass:Discover` permission to allow client devices to discover connectivity information for the core\.
 For more information about the policy statement, see [Discovery authorization](gg-discover-api.md#gg-discover-auth)\.

 ## Configuring AWS IoT Greengrass security<a name="gg-config-sec"></a>